 Orientation and direction maps would originate in a sensory map that is represented as continuously as possible.
 In the visual cortex this continuous representation could be accomplished by precisely matching response properties of on and off thalamic afferents.
 The same principle may apply to other sensory spaces and afferents feeding other cortical areas that have maps for touch, hearing and spatial navigation.
 J Kremkow 2016.

 Why does a phosphene resemble an optical illusion and why do both of these resemble a phase mask used in a process to produce an optical vortex?

 Figure 1: Phosphene image from What Geometric Visual Hallucinations Tell Us about the Visual Cortex.
 Bressloff, Cowan, Golubitsky, Thomas, Wiener; Neural Computation 14 (2002) 473–491.

 Figure 2: A flickering wheel illusion.
 Such illusory motion has been found to be driven by microsaccades (with their close links to gamma, and possibly alpha neural oscillations) e.g see the work of Martinez-Conde (2012), and J Lange – 2014.
-Perception of illusory movement can be found various species (including those without higher level cortical mechanisms).
-Optical illusions are not specific to humans.
+Perception of illusory movement is not specific to humans.

 Figure 3: A schematic diagram of dynamic holographic optical tweezers creating an optical vortex.
 The SLM imposes the phase on the incident TEM beam, converting it into a helical beam that is focused into an optical vortex.
 The inset phase mask encodes an optical vortex. http://physics.nyu.edu/grierlab/vortex5c/